turn211/ProDark-FreeCAD-theme/README.md

 ## ProDark-FreeCAD-theme
-FreeCAD Dark theme  with 4k monitor small font fix (defaults to 10) but can be chaged in InitGui.py with editor.
+FreeCAD Dark theme  with 4k monitor small font fix (defaults to 10) but can be changed in InitGui.py with editor.

 ## Installation
 # On Windows 10